Arim-Minecraft/NetPaper/README.md

 Information
 ------

 The slf4j binding is based on version *1.7.25* of slf4j.
 To ensure compatibility, one should build against this version.
-The slf4j is implemented in whole with the exception of markers - the binding is marker agnostic.
+The slf4j is implemented in whole; note that it is marker agnostic.
 However, MDC *is* supported.
+For performance reasons, the binding is coupled directly to log4j2, the logging library Minecraft really uses.
+JUL has always been a relic of Bukkit.

 The underlying netty version for NetPaper has been changed in 2 ways.
 First, it has been updated to 4.0.34, from 4.0.23.
 Note that 4.0.34 alone is not sufficient for JDK 11 support.
 Second, specific changes from newer netty versions have been backported to a fork of 4.0.34, which may be viewed here: https://github.com/Arim-Minecraft/netty.